Flipped (2010 film): Cast

+Closing credits

+The last line of the closing credits says: "Inspired by Nick Reiner", Rob Reiner's son.
+Nick was 16 years old when the film was made.

 Reception

 Flipped has received lukewarm reviews.
 On review aggregator Rotten Tomatoes, the film has garnered a 54% approval rating based on 76 reviews, with an average rating of 6/10.
 The consensus reads: "While not without its nostalgic charms, Rob Reiner's sometimes awkward adaptation of Wendelin Van Draanen's childhood novel doesn't reach the heights of the director's earlier work like Stand By Me."
 On Metacritic, the film holds a rating of 45 out of 100, indicating "mixed or average" reviews.

 Home media

 Flipped was released on DVD and Blu-ray on November 23, 2010.